anthcoding/nodejs-app/README.md

 # NODE APP
-Working with pug and handlebars syntax
+Working with pug, handlebars syntax and ejs